-Movement in Reserves Statement for the year ended 31 March 2021
+Movement in Reserves Statement

 This statement shows the movement in the year on the different reserves held by the Council, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other 'unusable' reserves.
 This statement shows how the movements in year of the Council's reserves are broken down between gains and losses incurred in accordance with generally accepted accounting practices and the statutory adjustments required to return to the amounts chargeable to Council Tax or rents for the year.
 The Net Increase / Decrease line shows the statutory General Fund and Housing Revenue Account movements in the year following those adjustments.